 Many of the Lawyers Professional Liability Insurance Mutual Companies are licensed in very few states.
+Some Mutual Insurance Companies are only licensed in their domiciled state.
 Often times they required the law firm if they are going to accept clients in another state to get a 2nd policy for the other state.
 We have actually had a few law firms have 3 policies in 3 different states.

 This problem is not just limited to the Mutual companies.
 Many Stock Lawyers Professional Liability insurance carriers are not licensed in all states or do not wish to do business with law firms that have clients in certain states.